Skip to content

 Why is my Dutch oven bread burning on the bottom?

-When baking bread in Dutch ovens, you sometimes end up with a burnt bottom on your bread because the material of the oven can’t withstand high heat.
+When baking bread in Dutch ovens, you sometimes end up with a burnt bottom on your bread because the oven’s material can’t withstand high heat.
 If the enamel on the Dutch oven can’t withstand more than 400 degrees F, the bottom will start to blacken and burn your dough there.
 Le Creuset bread ovens have a heat rating of 500 degrees F.

 Is Le Creuset good for baking bread?